2022 WNBA playoffs: Bracket

-Round One
+First round

 Las Vegas Aces vs. Phoenix Mercury

-The first seed Las Vegas Aces will play the eight seed Phoenix Mercury.
+The first seed Las Vegas Aces played the eight seed Phoenix Mercury.
 Las Vegas entered the series having won eight of its last ten games, including a Commissioner's Cup victory.
 Las Vegas secured the first seed on the last day of the season and defeated second seed Chicago in their penultimate game of the season.
 Phoenix entered the series having won five of its last ten games and lost on the final day of the season.
 Phoenix secured the eighth and final playoff spot due to other results on the last day of the season.
 The Aces won the season series 3–0.
 The Aces continued their regular season dominance of the Mercury and won the series two games to zero.

 Game 1

 Game one started off as a close affair with the Aces winning the first quarter 21–20.
 They continued to build a slight lead and won the second quarter 21–17 to take a five point lead into halftime.
 Both teams struggled to score points with the quarter finishing 9–9.
 However, the Aces accelerated in the fourth quarter winning the quarter 28–17 to win the game by a comfortable sixteen points.
 The Aces were led in scoring by Kelsey Plum who had twenty two points.
 Chelsea Gray scored seventeen points and Jackie Young added sixteen points to round out the Aces' double digit point scorers.
 The Aces also had two players with double digit rebounds: Kiah Stokes with thirteen and A'ja Wilson with twelve.
 The Mercury had three players score in double figures, led by Diamond DeShields with eighteen points.
 Megan Gustafson and Sophie Cunningham added twelve each.
 Only Brianna Turner had double digit rebounds with sixteen.